PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 When to Use What

 Expert Systems: Regulated, rule-based decisions requiring accuracy, consistency, explainability, auditability (financial offers, insurance quotes, compliance decisions).
-Frequently changing data ≠ automatically use RAG - if rules are structured, expert system with updated rule base is better.
+Frequently changing data does NOT automatically mean RAG - if rules are structured, expert system with updated rule base is better.

 Classic ML models: When customization and vendor lock-in avoidance is the priority.